nv-tlabs/NKSR/README.md

 - Points2Surf: Data is available [here]().
 We've used blensor to re-generate all the data following the original script in order to obtain input normals.
 - CARLA: Data is available [here]().

-> We are pending approval for the latter two datasets from the company.
-Stay tuned!

 The main training script is `train.py`.
 We provide different config files for the different datasets we've benchmarked in our paper:
 ```bash
 # ShapeNet small noise 1K input